Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Get help when you can: Ask a mentor for assistance or for colleagues to provide business suggestions.
+- Ask for help whenever possible: Ask a mentor for guidance or colleagues for business advice.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes and internal frustration.
-Although it’s essential to apply oneself, commitment beyond one’s capacity is likely to result in lower efficiency and less desirable results.
+Overcommitment in most cases leads to burnout, mistakes and internal resentment.
+As much as it is necessary to work hard, commitment beyond one’s capacity is likely to result in lower efficiency and the expected outcomes.

 - Practicing Time Management Techniques